mvp/uhubctl/README.md

 According to USB 2.0 specification, USB hubs can advertise no power switching, ganged (all ports at once) power switching or per-port (individual) power switching.
-Note that `uhubctl` will only detect USB hubs which support per-port power switching.
+Note that by default `uhubctl` will only detect USB hubs which support per-port power switching (but you can force it to try operating on unsupported hubs with option `-f`).
 You can find what kind of power switching your hardware supports by using `sudo lsusb -v`:

 No power switching: